yangyuqian/technical-articles/vim_startup.md

 # Handy Techniques

-Read the conventions(default VIM configurations) before you start practicing.
+Read the conventions(default VIM configurations) before you start playing with VIM.

 ## Conventions